GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 > [!NOTE]
 >
-> *A scientific benchmark repository is a an online version-controlled and collaborative place where researchers can share a collection of open data and its revision history.*
+> *A scientific benchmark repository is an online, version-controlled, and collaborative space where researchers can share a collection of open data along with its revision history.*

 ## Introduction